 Generally, we do not rely on consent as a legal basis for processing your personal information other than in relation to sending direct marketing communications to you via email or text message.
 You have the right to withdraw consent to such marketing at any time.

-Sharing your information
+- Sharing your information

 Personal information we have on you is used to make sure the services we offer continue to be the most appropriate for you.

-We will use your information manage our relationship with you for example keeping our records up to date and to enable us to assist in the coordination of support services.
+We will use your information to manage our relationship with you, for example keeping our records up to date and to enable us to assist in the coordination of support services.

 We will also use your information to carry out the contractual obligations we have to our customers for example arranging repairs, planned maintenance, surveys and inspections to the properties.